antoniolocascio/Alef/README.md

 ```
 stack setup
-stack install
+stack build
 ```

-This will install an executable called `alef`.
+This will build an executable called `alef`, which can be found in the `.stack-work` directory.

 ## Running an Alef program